GAR GUIDES!

 by W. P. Meyer

 A gar is a unique critter.
 And so too, are gar guides.
 Guides that ply the waters for those lesser species, bass, trout, marlin, are as common as black flies.
 But an angler with the experience to put gar in the boat is a truly rare breed.
 In the years that GASS has existed, we have met few guides that we can officially endorse.
-We have found only these four that have the experience and conservationist attitude needed to be considered in among that rare breed, GASS Officially Endorsed Gar Guide.
+We have found only these three that have the experience and conservationist attitude needed to be considered in among that rare breed, GASS Officially Endorsed Gar Guide.

 After a long hiatus without an Officially Endorsed Alligator Gar Guide, GASS is excited to have finally found a responsive and responsible Alligator Gar professional: Kirkland's Guide Service.
 The rare combination of location and experience will most likely lead you to the gar of a lifetime with this guide.